CodyNicholson/Frontend_Web_Development_Notes/Database_Systems/views.md

 -

-If a view is updatable, all updates are allowed by default
+If a view is update-able, all updates are allowed by default

 - WITH READ ONLY forbids all updates

 - WITH CHECK OPTION forbids all updates that would cause a row to be removed from the view

-Even if a view is directly updatable, we may not be able to insert new rows to it directly, unless it includes all attributes of the primary key…
+Even if a view is directly update-able, we may not be able to insert new rows to it directly, unless it includes all attributes of the primary key…

 ***

-###Triggers for Modifying Views
+### Triggers for Modifying Views

 If a view cannot be updated or inserted to directly, we can define a trigger to do it